Bindle Film House is the media library and film screening department of Bindle Institute

 2. blast the Space Jam theme to build hype.

-The number of tapes can be negotiated up or down before gameplay starts depending on the number of participants or how involved of a game you want to play.
-The 'game surface' is best as a large table but in lieu of that you can just use the floor.
+The number of films per person can be negotiated up or down before gameplay starts depending on the number of participants or how involved of a game you want to play.
+It's best for the 'game surface' to be a large table, floor works though.

-5. friends take turns going around the circle removing 1 tape from play at a time.
+4. friends take turns going around the circle removing 1 tape from play at a time.
+You can use the Tribunal Randomizer tool below if you want.